hapax/hapax.github.io/_posts/2019-09-04-scrubland.md

 It also seems plausible that by making class more interesting for the least-engaged, we make it more interesting for everyone, the "trickle up" effect Rawls thought applied to social goods generally.
+The best statistical evidence that it works is the [JUMP method](https://jumpmath.org/), pioneered by John Mighton.

 A game-theoretic argument for the maximin test is the complexity of teaching.
 Besides the choice of material (which I'm emphasising here), there's